Adamsfield

 Adamsfield is a locality in Tasmania, Australia, where osmiridium was discovered in 1925.

+The name of Adam River Field or Adam's River Field preceded that of Adamsfield.

-Alluvial mining resulted in one of the world's largest sources of osmium and iridium metal.
+Alluvial mining resulted in one of the world's largest sources of osmium and iridium metal at the time of activity in the 1920s.

 Florentine Post Office opened on 1 November 1925.
-It was renamed "Adamsfield" next month and closed in 1960.
+It was renamed "Adamsfield" the next month and closed in 1960.